FrozenVoid/Algorithms-DB/Order/Sorting/Tagging/Tagscore/User-Multiplier/readme.txt

-User Multiplier is a tag filtering mechanism that doesn't block the tag but reduces its tagscore;
+User Multiplier is a tag filtering mechanism that doesn't block the tag but reduces its tagscore;-
-example;
+This is used for mixed tag listings where post's highest scoring tags determine its rank(e.g. post with #cat at 10 votes and #dog at 20 votes will be normally ranked 20 in such a listing) example;
 user A likes tag #cat and doesn't like tag #dog, but doesn't want to block all #dog posts because sometimes there are good enough posts with this tag.